-Alongside the Development Executive, the Production & Development Co-ordinator assesses projects for funding, manages the Boards development slate and is also responsible for contracting and budgetary arrangements for all development projects including features, documentaries and animations.
+Alongside the Project Managers, the Production & Development Co-ordinator assesses projects for funding, co-ordinates the Boards development slate and is also responsible for contracting and budgetary arrangements for all development projects including features, documentaries and animations.
 This role also has a close consultative function in regards to all areas of production.

-Sarah has over 5 years experience in the industry and holds an MA in English Literature and a BA in Media, Communications and English.
+Sarah holds an MA in English Literature and a BA in Media, Communications and English.

 Schemes and Applications Co-ordinator